dekubu/panamax/README.md

 change in a minor version release, upgrading Traefik to test forthcoming releases, or running your own Traefik-derived image.

-MRSK has not been tested for compatibility with Traefik 3 betas.
+PNMX has not been tested for compatibility with Traefik 3 betas.
 Please do!

 ### Traefik container configuration